-During phenotype-oriented Q&A dialogue, the selection of candidate phenotypes is a crucial aspect.
-We propose a novel metric, Adaptive Information Gain and Gini Index (AIGGI), to evaluate the expected gain of candidate phenotypes in real-time diagnostic states.
-The AIGGI metric is inspired by the metric functions of two decision tree algorithms (ID3 and CART).
-The strategy aims to reduce diagnostic uncertainty (primarily through information gain) when multiple candidate diseases have relatively high posterior probabilities and to improve diagnostic specificity (primarily through Gini index) when there are a few significant candidate diseases.

-As with the binary-tree decision process, our dialogue strategy allows users to respond “Yes” or “No” to interrogated phenotypes, corresponding to the positive or negative branches of the decision tree nodes, respectively.
+During a phenotype-oriented Q&A dialogue, the selection of interrogated phenotypes is a crucial task.
+To evaluate the expected gain of candidate phenotypes within real-time diagnostic states, we propose a novel metric called Adaptive Information Gain and Gini Index (AIGGI).
+The AIGGI metric is inspired by metric functions of two decision tree algorithms (ID3 and CART).
+As with the binary-tree decision process, our dialogue strategy allows users to answer “Yes” or “No” to interrogated phenotypes, corresponding to the positive or negative branches of decision tree nodes, respectively.
 Rather than a dichotomous distribution (whether a phenotype is associated with a disease or not), we use a numerical probability Prpd, which represents the degree to which phenotype p is related to disease d, to measure the weights of two branches.
 We take the median value (refer to as fpd) of the frequency range (e.g., 0.9 for “Very frequent (99-80%)”) in the HPO annotation file as the numerical probability, and apply the annotation propagation rule on HPO to exploit implied phenotypic features of diseases.
 Prpd can be calculated as:

 Prpd=fpd, p∈annodmaxfpid, p∉annod and p∈ancpi and pi∈annod0, not either of the above#1

 where annod is d’s annotated phenotypes and anc(pi) represents ancestor terms of phenotype pi.
-Real-time diagnostic status is indicated as the uncertainty or purity of the diagnostic result, which can be measured using the information entropy and Gini index calculated from the posterior probability of all candidate diseases:
+Real-time diagnostic states can be indicated as the uncertainty or purity of the diagnostic result, which is measured using the information entropy (HcurD) and Gini index (GinicurD) calculated from the posterior probability distribution of all candidate diseases:

 HW=-wi∈WwiWsum*logwiWsum#2